Is small business insurance tax deductible in Canada?

 Are other types of insurance tax deductible for small businesses?

-If the vehicle is used to generate income for the business, expenses incurred to operate and maintain that vehicle are tax deductible, including the insurance premiums.
+Auto Insurance: If a vehicle is used to generate income for the business, expenses incurred to operate and maintain that vehicle are tax deductible, including the insurance premiums.
 This deduction should be claimed along with the other costs related to your car.

 Also read: Is car insurance tax deductible in Canada?